PouPeuu/NastyBot/README.md

-# NastyBot
+# This bot will make you SEETHE
-this bot will make you SEETHE
+This is a discord bot made for the express purpose of being obnoxious.